ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 datagram-flow-id = 1
 ~~~

-The client also sends its reply to the server in a DATAGRAM frame on flow 1 after sending the new
+The client also sends its reply to the target server in a DATAGRAM frame on flow 1 after sending the new
 request.

 Once the proxy sends a 200 response indicating success, packets sent by the client
-that match the Connection ID 0x61626364 will be forwarded to the server, i.e.,
+that match the Connection ID 0x61626364 will be forwarded to the target server, i.e.,
 without proxy decryption.

 Upon receiving the response, the client starts sending Short Header packets with a
 Destination Connection ID of 0x61626364 directly to the proxy (not tunnelled), and
-these are forwarded directly to the server by the proxy.
+these are forwarded directly to the target by the proxy.
 Similarly, Short Header packets
-from the server with a Destination Connection ID of 0x31323334 are forwarded directly
+from the target with a Destination Connection ID of 0x31323334 are forwarded directly
 to the client.

 # Interactions with Load Balancers